Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Northbrook Middle School students will master rigorous academic standards to ensure college and career readiness.

-Strategy 1: Monitoring CFAs, PSA #1, PSA #2, and PSTAAR to determine student progress during the school year.
+Strategy 1: Monitoring CFAs, PSAs, and PSTAAR to determine student progress during the school year.

 Strategy's Expected Result/Impact: Increase student achievement in STAAR tested subjects from the previous school year.